AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-command-reference/r-dpr.md

 |816 x 500 | 3 | 2448 x 1500 |
 |816 x 500 | 4 | 3264 x 2000 |

+DPR values are based on the detected client-side values of the bundled CDN.
+These values are sometimes inaccurate.
+For example, iPhone5 with `dpr=2`, and iPhone12 with dpr=3, both show `dpr=2`.
+Still, for high-resolution devices, sending `dpr=2` is better than sending `dpr=1`.
+The best way to overcome this inaccuracy, however, is to use client-side DPR to give you 100% accurate values.
+And it works for any device, whether it is Apple or any other device that was launched.
+See [Use Smart Imaging with client-side Device Pixel Ratio](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/assets/dynamicmedia/client-side-dpr.html?lang=en).

 ## Properties